-State whether the applicant previously was awarded a grant from the VBAF Program.
-Indicate, if applicable, whether (i) that project or phase of work was completed, (ii) the site was successfully marketed to a new economic development prospect and (iii) the site generated any additional private investment and job creation.
-See Exhibit A for a template to track prior VBAF Program Grants and other previous Local Match Allocations.
+State whether the applicant previously was awarded a grant from the VBAF Program for this and other projects.
+Indicate, if applicable, whether (i) that project or phase of work was completed in accordance with previous performance agreements, (ii) the site was successfully marketed to a new economic development prospect and (iii) the site generated any additional private investment and job creation.
+See Exhibit A for a template to track prior VBAF Program Grants and other previous local match allocations.